SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 #### How required fields work

-Fields in protobuf may have either a primitive type or a user-defined type.
+Fields in Protobuf may have either a primitive type or a user-defined type.
 A user-defined type is a `message` or an `enum` and primitive types are numbers, `string`, and `bytes`.
-Due to limitations of the binary format, there is no way to tell if a number field is set to `0` or not just not set.
+Due to limitations of the binary format, there is no way to tell if a numeric field is set to `0` or not just not set.
-This means that a number field cannot be required, as there is no way to check if it is set.
+This means that a numeric field cannot be required, as there is no way to check if it is set.
 All the other fields can be required.
 For `message` fields this means that the message must not be empty.
 For `enum` fields, this means that the enum value must have a number other than `0` (since the enum value with number `0` is the default value of the field).
 For `string` and `bytes` fields